HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 ### 2. My thoughts about:
 #### a.
 Collaboration:
 - **Chalenges**: We have 5 members in the team.
 All of us are new, and none of us had any programming experience.
 Faced with a project that was far beyond our skill level and imagination, we were really discouraged.
 We had to constantly motivate each other and work hard to learn or search for the necessary knowledge.
 Together, we helped each other find information, create accounts, download software, and more.
 By supporting each other, we felt more confident and capable.
 - **What went well**: We planned to meet together min two times per week but it's not working so well in the beginning.
 We have different circumstances.
 As I need to take care of my family so I usually study from 8-12, 13-15 and 20-23.
 During the work, unfortunately, many of our members got sick.
 We changed to another way to connect to each other with another ways: via zoom, discord.
-I tried to write everything and push to Github so everyone can read about what we did this week, what we will do next week etc...
+I tried to write everything and push to Github so everyone could read about what we did this week, what we will do next week etc...
 It worked.
 We splited the work, worked at different times and everyone tried to be part of the project.
 - **What need to change next time** We had absolutely no idea about the workload, the work sequence, and no one had enough experience to be a team leader, so we struggled to understand the project.
 I think each of us learned certain lessons after this project.
 With me, the most important things need to do first is the process.
 #### b.
 Configuration management
 - **About Github**: